St. Louis, MO

 Popcorn lung Lawyers, private groups, state government, and health agencies, as well as other medical professionals, have tried for years to raise public awareness of the dangers of this chemical.

 Early signs of the disease can be eye irritation; shortness of breath that is new; fatigue; crackling in the lungs; and difficulty sleeping.
-In its early stages, symptoms may decrease during weekends or other breaks from exposure.
+In its early stages, symptoms may decrease during weekends or other breaks from chemical exposure.

 Lung disease can be hard to diagnose even for experienced pulmonologists.
 And, even doctors experienced in treating occupational diseases can miss bronchiolitis obliterans.
 If you believe you have been exposed to diacetyl in your workplace, or at home, be sure to let your doctor know so that your lung function can be tested.
 Early detection is critical.